 If you are visiting Malta for the first time, there will no doubt be more than enough in Malta and Gozo to keep you occupied.
 However, if you are on a longer visit, or have already explored much of what Malta has to offer, then a sightseeing excursion to Sicily using the Virtu Ferries catamaran service from Valletta is certainly an experience I would recommend.
 There is more about the catamaran service itself on the Ferry page.

 One of the things that attracted me to this was the substantial discount for the over 60s, and having recently turned 60 I thought I would treat myself!
 Admittedly it's not cheap, but I had no regrets.
 You need to book in advance (for example through Malta TravelNet, see above), but you can leave it until you get to Malta - booking a few days ahead should be fine.
 For a small extra charge you get the essential transfer from your hotel and back.
 The catamaran leaves Valletta at 0630 so if your hotel is in Bugibba or Qawra then the transfer is likely to pick you up around 0500.
 It's a long day, but I didn't find it tiring as I had expected.
-By the way, the Valletta catamaran terminal is actually in the back streets of Marsa so even if you are staying in Valletta you will still need the transfer to and from the hotel.
+By the way, the Valletta catamaran terminal is actually in the back streets of Marsa so even if you are staying in Valletta you will still need the transfer from and to the hotel.

 In Winter (October to April) the principal excursion on offer runs on Wednesdays, Fridays and Sundays and is called Mt Etna and Modica.
 Having taken the impressive 800-passenger catamaran (one of the largest in Europe) from Valletta to Pozzallo in Sicily, we were taken by tour coach to Refugio Sapienze in the foothills of Mt Etna, close to the Sylvestri Craters.
 En route there was a stop at the village of Nicolosi to sample local wines, and a further photo stop nearer to the volcano.
 A tour guide accompanies the coach.
 On the way back a visit is made to the ancient city of Modica before boarding the catamaran in Pozzallo at 1930 for the two hour crossing.
 In my case I was back in the hotel in Qawra by 2245 after a very interesting day.